Skip to main content

 O'Reilly Media

-I work full-time for the University of Michigan, helping leaders to leverage data for decision making, but on top of that, I also write books about different data-centric technologies.
-One of my favorite parts about the latter is the large variety of topics I encounter on a day-to-day basis.
+I write books about different data-centric technologies, geared towards helping leaders to leverage data for decision making.
+One of my favorite parts about this work is the large variety of topics I encounter on a day-to-day basis.
 My latest title for O'Reilly, The Rise of Logical Data Management, was an eye-opener for me.
 I'd never heard of "logical data management," even though it's been around for several years, but it makes some extraordinary promises, like the ability to manage data without having to first move it into a consolidated repository, which changes everything.
 Now, with the demands of AI and other modern use cases, logical data management is on the rise, so it's "new" to many.
 Here, I'd like to introduce you to it and explain how it works.

 The Traditional Approach: What's Missing?